gapacurar/AIFacade/docs/developer_guide.md

         - POST: Authenticates the user by username and password, logs in the user if credentials are valid, and redirects to the chat home page.
         - If already authenticated, redirects to the chat home page.
-        - On failure, flashes an error message.
+        - On failure, it flashes an error message.

-Passwords are hashed in the db as stated before so in order to check the password we use the User's method *check_password*.
+Passwords are hashed in the db as stated before, so in order to check the password, we use the User's method *check_password*.
 This is done via werkzeug_security __check_password_hash__.

 ```python
 @bp.route("/login", methods=["GET", "POST"])